JaneliaSciComp/workstation/README.md

 `./gradlew integrationTest`

-If you want to use a different test database that the one running locally on your machine you can create a configuration file in which you override the database connection settings and then use JACS2_CONFIG_TEST environment variable to point to it, eg., `JACS2_CONFIG_TEST=/my/prefered/location/for/dev/my-config-test.properties ./gradlew integrationTest`
+If you want to use a different test database than the one running locally on your development machine you can create a configuration file in which you override the database connection settings and then use JACS2_CONFIG_TEST environment variable to point to it, eg., `JACS2_CONFIG_TEST=/my/prefered/location/for/dev/my-config-test.properties ./gradlew integrationTest`

 Keep in mind that since the integrationTests are configured to run as part of the build check stage you also need to have the environment variable